Ohio Basketball Hall of Fame Announces Class of 2019

 Middletown High School won back-to-back state Class A championships under legendary coach Paul Walker in 1952 and 1953, and Lockland Wayne won Class B titles in 1952 and 1955 for Coach Joe Martin.
 Wayne is believed to be the first all-black team to win a state crown.

 They will be joined by five coaches, a referee and an extraordinary female athlete who scored only one basket as a collegian.

 The induction ceremony will be held on May 18, 2019, at the Hyatt Regency Hotel in Columbus.

-Lauren Hill of Greendale, Indiana, drew the admiration of people all over the United States in 2014 when she was a freshman at Mount St. Joseph's University.
-That's when she made a courageous appearance in a basketball game that triggered a strong fund-raising campaign for victims of Diffuse Intrinsic Pontine Glioma, a rare and fatal pediatric brain tumor that took her life five months later.
+Lauren Hill of Greendale, Ind., drew the admiration of people all over the United States in 2014 when she was a freshman at Mount St. Joseph's University.
+Although she knew she didn't have long to live, Hill made a courageous appearance in a basketball game that triggered a strong fund-raising campaign for victims of Diffuse Intrinsic Pontine Glioma, a rare and fatal pediatric brain tumor that took her life five months later.

 The other 2019 honorees include the University of Dayton's John Horan, a four-year starter for the Flyers from 1952-56, and Charlie Slack, who was an outstanding rebounder for Marshall University during the same period.

 Ohio State University will be represented by three former players – Dave Sorenson, Scoonie Penn and Jodi Roth Korbas.
 Sorenson is remembered for scoring the winning basket in a 1968 Regional tournament victory over Kentucky that sent OSU to the Final Four.
 Penn led the Buckeyes to the Final Four in 1999 and Roth played four years on the OSU women's team after leading Shelby High School to the state Class AAA crown.